ghostFaceKillah/mini-self-driving-car/STREAMING.md

 ## picamera method

-used in 3 known places:
+used in at least 3 known places:
-- [Wang Zheng implementation]
+- Wang Zheng implementation
 - [picamera easy recipe](https://picamera.readthedocs.io/en/release-1.13/recipes1.html#capturing-to-a-network-stream)
 - [picamera advanced recipe](https://picamera.readthedocs.io/en/release-1.13/recipes2.html#rapid-capture-and-streaming)

 I have tested the advanced implementation from above.
-It looks like it will be sufficient for now.
+It looks like it will be sufficient for now. around 30 ms latency.

 ## Random links

+- [ ] Figure out the sending part
+  - [ ] read about socketio and eventlet (as used in [here](https://github.com/ghostFaceKillah/behavioral-cloning-self-driving-car/blob/master/drive.py)
+  - [ ] read about vanilla py socket module
+  - [ ] read about zmq in py
+  - [ ] read about io package in python as used [here](https://picamera.readthedocs.io/en/release-1.13/recipes2.html#rapid-capture-and-streaming)

 ##### Raspi cam
 - https://github.com/raspberrypi/userland/tree/master/host_applications/linux/apps/raspicam (that's what RPI Cam Web Interface does)
 - https://github.com/cedricve/raspicam